Portuguese politics may spoil European austerity recipe

-Instead, a political crisis has knocked the program off track and Portugal is starting to look more like Greece which only scraped through the latest review of its bailout.
+Instead, a political crisis has knocked the programme off track and Portugal is starting to look more like Greece which only scraped through the latest review of its bailout.

 Two senior Portuguese ministers have resigned, creating political turmoil and spending cuts and tax hikes have contributed to the worst economic slump since the 1970s and record high unemployment of 18 percent.

-“If that doesn’t happen, the appetite to do another program is not very big on all sides.”
+“If that doesn’t happen, the appetite to do another programme is not very big on all sides.”

 The crisis started with the resignation of former finance minister Vitor Gaspar, who backed the adjustment plan but said he had no support.
 Then Foreign Minister Paulo Portas resigned in protest at the austerity, prompting fears he would pull his junior CDS-PP coalition party out of government and rob it of its parliamentary majority.